 The Criminal Justice Act 2003 created a "new method" of instituting proceedings.
 After a pilot scheme, all police forces in England & Wales were given authority to use the new method from 3rd October 2011.

-Criminal proceedings for summary only offences may be commenced by charge (usually at a police station), summons or the "new method" - written charge and requisition.
-Alternatively, a Single Justice Procedure Notice may be used.
+Criminal proceedings for summary only offences may be commenced by charge (usually at a police station), summons or the "new method" - Written Charge and Requisition.
+Alternatively, a Single Justice Procedure Notice may be issued with the Written Charge.

 Historically, a summons would normally be issued by the court after an "information" is laid at court by the police.
 The "new method" allows a relevant prosecutor to commence proceedings without reference to the court.

 A relevant prosecutor may institute criminal proceedings by issuing a document - "a written charge” which charges a person with an offence.
 Where a relevant prosecutor issues a written charge, it must at the same time issue a "requisition document" - which requires the person to appear before a magistrates' court to answer the written charge.
 A requisition may be contained in the same document as a written charge, and contain more than one offence.
 The written charge and requisition must be served on the person concerned, and a copy of each must be served on the court named in the requisition.

 - A statement of the offence that describes the offence in ordinary language and identifies and legislation that creates it; and

 - such particulars of the conduct constituting the commission of the offence as to make clear what the prosecutor alleges against the defendant.